JenxJennx/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

 If this practice exam has been helpful to you please share it with others and react to this below.

 ---
+C
 1. AWS allows users to manage their resources using a web based user interface.
 What is the name of this interface?
     - A. AWS CLI.
     - B. AWS API.
     - C. AWS SDK.